Wednesday, January 30, 2008

 FENCE BUILDERS FORFEIT $5 MILLION AS FINE FOR IRCA VIOLATIONS

-The owners of Golden State Fencing, one of the largest fence companies in the United States, have avoided threatened jail time after pleading guilty to knowingly hiring unauthorized workers.
+The owners of Golden State Fencing, one of the largest fence companies in the United States,

 # posted by Greg Siskind @ 6:30 PM